deepakachu5114/ReAct-agent-Multi-Hop-RAG/README.md

 # ReAct Agent on Multi-Hop RAG QA

 The ReAct Agent is a dynamic agent designed to process queries, interact with a set of predefined tools, and generate responses using a language model.
 This agent maintains a history of interactions to provide context-aware responses and utilizes different tools to perform specific actions based on the input query.
+The dataset used here is the [Multi-Hop RAG dataset](https://github.com/yixuantt/MultiHop-RAG)

 ## Installation